 However, most policies still have minimum monthly premiums.
 Regardless of how much the cash value account grows, insurance companies will still require a minimum premium payment to keep the insurance policy active.

-Other Life Insurance Policies
+Other Types of Life Insurance Policies For People In Japan

-Term life insurance and permanent life insurance are the most common kinds of life insurance.
+Term life insurance and permanent life insurance are the most common types of life insurance.
 However, there are more specialized life insurance policies.
 Keep in mind only some of the more common alternative life insurance policies will be covered here.

 Group Life Insurance